-Construction of the project is underway.
-Project commissioning is scheduled for the end of 2017.
+Project start-up is scheduled for mid-2018.
 The Côte-Nord Project is the first of several production plants being developed by Ensyn to expand the production of biocrude for energy applications.

 Arbec Forest Products Inc. is a leading, privately-held forest products company operating in Eastern Canada.
 Arbec owns twelve wood processing plants in Quebec and New Brunswick, ten of which are in partnership with Groupe Rémabec.